faye1011/myproject/README.md

 Data of the songs are under the '_songs' collection Data of the cover arts are under the '_coverarts' collection Images are under the 'media' folder
+CSS style sheets are under the 'assets' folder

 Submission date: